-Our Senior Executive Cash Incentive Bonus Plan, or the Bonus Plan, was adopted by our board of directors on .
-The Bonus Plan provides for cash bonus payments based upon the attainment of performance targets established by our compensation committee.
+We plan to adopt a Senior Executive Cash Incentive Bonus Plan, or the Bonus Plan, which will become effective upon completion of this offering.
+The Bonus Plan will provide for cash bonus payments based upon the attainment of performance targets established by our compensation committee.
 The payment targets will be related to financial and operational measures or objectives with respect to our company, or Corporate Performance Goals, as well as individual performance objectives.